 Do you believe you married the wrong person?
 Share why you believe that in the comment section below.

-Editor's Note: This post was originally published on June 30, 2012 and has been updated with new information for accuracy and comprehensiveness.
+Editor's Note: This post was originally published on June 30, 2012, updated on October 16, 2018, and then again with new information for accuracy and comprehensiveness.

 Looking for More?
 Check Out These Articles

-- The Economy May Be The Reason Behind Your Marriage Problems
+- The Economy Could Be The Reason Behind Your Marriage Problems

 - Most Common Marriage Problems Counselors Help With